HIV & Herpes

-- Cracked, raw, or red areas around your genitals without pain, itching, or tingling
+- Cracked, raw, or red areas around genitals with or without pain, itching, or tingling

-- Itching or tingling around your genitals or your anal region
+- Itching or tingling around genitals or anal region

 - Small blisters that break open and cause painful sores.
-These may be on or around your genitals (penis or vagina) or on your buttocks, thighs, or rectal area.
-More rarely, blisters may occur inside the urethra -- the tube urine passes through on its way out of your body.
+These may be on or around the genitals (penis or vagina) or on the buttocks, thighs, or rectal areas.
+More rarely, blisters may occur inside the urethra.

-- Pain from urine passing over the sores -- this is especially a problem in women.
+- Pain from urine passing over the sores - it generally occurs in women.

 - Flu-like symptoms, including fever, swollen lymph nodes, and fatigue